Skip to Content

 4. Duplicate Detection — Prevents duplicate model or provider IDs

-A NestJS REST API providing model/provider discovery and telemetry endpoints:
+The public API at api.openmodels.run provides model/provider discovery and telemetry endpoints:

 MethodEndpointDescription